dotLAZR/Kickstarter-Analysis/README.md

 ![Outcomes Based on Goals](Resources/Outcomes_vs_Goals.png)

-* In the Analysis of the Outcomes based on Goals we found that plays under a total value of $5,000 have the best chance of being successful.
+* In the Analysis of the Outcomes Based on Goals we found that plays under a total value of $5,000 have the best chance of being successfully funded.

 ### Challenges and Difficulties Encountered